NunoEdgarGub1/riemann-zeta/README.md

 #### Why are the hardcoded servers and checkpoints in .py files?

-Pyinstaller does not support pkg_resources.
+pyinstaller does not support pkg_resources.
 Putting the servers in .py files ensures they can be packaged in executables

 #### What else?